OfficeDev/outlook-dev-docs/docs/actionable-messages/email-dev-dashboard.md

 In this section, you need to specify at what scope you want to enable actionable message for your service.
 The applicable scopes are:

 - **Test Users**: This enables actionable emails from your service to some of the O365 email users in your organization.
 This scope is generally used for testing actionable messages integration with few test users that you have specified.
 - **Organization**: This enables actionable message from your service to any Microsoft 365 email user within your organization.
-This scope is typically used for enabling actionable messages from a service that is specific to your organization, like a line- of-business application internal to your organization.
+This scope is typically used for enabling actionable messages from a service that is specific to your organization, like a line-of-business application.
 - **Global**: This enables actionable message from your service for any email user in Office 365.

-Each of the above are independent steps. i.e. you can pick only one scope for each submission and will be subject to the approval process by Microsoft.
+Each scope is independent — you can submit only one scope per request and must obtain Microsoft approval.

 > [!NOTE]
 > Remember, you can easily try out actionable messages by sending an email to yourself with the required markup without any intervention from Microsoft.
 You can use the [Actionable Message Designer](https://amdesigner.azurewebsites.net/) to send to yourself without writing any code.
 This would typically be the first step to try out actionable messages.

 #### Self-service registration

-Self-service of registrations is available for registrations that use the following scopes.
+Self-service registration is available for the following scopes.

 - **Test Users**: The registration request is auto-approved for your test users you specify.
 This will enable actionable emails from your service sent to test users.
--**Organization**: This registration request will be sent to your organization's administrators with Exchange administrator permissions.
-The Exchange administrator with those permissions will be able to review and approve your request.
+- **Organization**: This registration request is routed to your organization's [Exchange or Global administrator](https://learn.microsoft.com/en-us/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide) for review and approval.

 Once the submission is approved, whether auto-approved or by your administrator, it will take up to 24 hours for the registration to take effect.

-After 24 hours have passed, you can verify if the registration has taken into effect by sending an actionable message from your service to your mailbox or specified test users (for **Test Users** scope), or any user mailbox in your organization (for **Organization** scope).
-If 24 hours have passed and the registration is still not in effect, please contact us by using the feedback link at the top the registration dashboard labeled **Registration not working?**.
+After 24 hours, verify the registration is active by sending an actionable message from your service to your mailbox or specified test users (for **Test Users** scope), or any user in your organization (for **Organization** scope).
+If 24 hours have passed and the registration is still not active, contact us using the feedback link at the top of the registration dashboard labeled **Registration not working?**.

 ### Test user email addresses

 This section is only applicable when your scope of submission to enable actionable messages is **Test Users**.

-In this section provide a list of Microsoft 365 email users in your organization, separated by a semi-colon (`;`).
-This will help you to test your actionable messages integration on a few users, before creating an **Organization** or **Global** scope submission.
+In this section, provide a list of Microsoft 365 email users in your organization, separated by a semicolon (`;`).
+This will help you test your actionable messages integration with a few users before creating an **Organization** or **Global** scope submission.

 ### Contact info